 Do you want to display the total number of posts on your WordPress website?
-If you have a website that has been up and running for a long time, showing the large number of posts you’ve created over the years should be a badge of honor.
-On the other hand, if you have a new website, this will show just how much your website is growing.
+For many websites that have been running for a long time, showing the large number of posts you’ve created over the years should be a badge of honor.

 How Important is Adding This Feature

-How to Display the Total Number Posts on Your WordPress Website
+How to Show the Total Number of Posts in WordPress

-Today, I will demonstrate how to display post count in WordPress using two methods.
-The first method is to use the Simple Blog Stats plugin.
-It’s a great plugin that shows you all kinds of stats about your website like the total number of posts, pages, drafts, comments and so much more.
+This tool will show you all kinds of stats about your website like the total number of posts, pages, drafts, comments and so much more.
 Even if you do not plan on sharing this information with visitors, it is still a great tool to use.
-The second option is to edit the functions.php file of your theme to display the post count.

 Search for Simple Blog Stats in the available search box.
 This will pull up additional plugins that you may find helpful.

 Scroll down until you find the Simple Blog Stats plugin and click the “Install Now” button and activate the plugin for use.

 Step 2: Finding Your Shortcode

 On the left-hand admin panel, click on Settings and select the Simple Blog Stats option.

 Every random website stat you could ever want can be added by using shortcodes.
 In fact, even if you don’t want to display them, you can still view all of the information.
 Thus, this plugin is great for everyone.